Queen station: Lower Queen

 Early subway expansion plans called for an east–west subway for streetcars under Queen Street, and a lower Queen station for these was roughed-in under the subway station.
 Priorities changed and the line was never built, but many people unknowingly pass through this lower station every day; two pedestrian tunnels, which go under the Line 1 tracks to allow riders to move between the northbound and southbound platforms, use portions of this intended station, with most of the excess infrastructure walled off.
-The roughed-in streetcar station is accessed from a locked door along one of the pedestrian tunnels.
+The roughed-in streetcar station is reached from a locked door along one of the pedestrian tunnels.
 The second pedestrian tunnel occupies the westbound streetcar platform area.
 An elevator shaft occupies part of Lower Queen.
 The streetcar platforms are low-level and short in length.